 England vs Italy betting odds, tips, score prediction and more

-England take on Italy in the final of Euro 2020 on Sunday night
+England face Italy in the final of Euro 2020 on Sunday night

 Roberto Mancini’s side enthralled early on in the tournament beating Turkey, Switzerland and Wales to top Group A. They then survived extra-time against Austria in the first knockout round before knocking out world number one ranked Belgium in the quarter-finals.
 Spain were then sent packing in the semi-final but only after extra-time and penalties with Chelsea midfielder Jorginho dispatching the winning kick in the shootout.